-The cross traffic alert system is designed to assist the driver by monitoring the areas toward the rear of the vehicle.
+This feature is designed to assist the driver by monitoring the areas toward the rear of the vehicle.

-1. Select this function from the SETUP menu to disable/enable the system.

-2. Press RESET to cross traffic off or on.
+- 1. Select this function from the SETUP menu to disable/enable the system. - 2.
+Press RESET to cross traffic off or on.